BDC Hamburger Icon

 FYIDid you know

 Receiving KPIs are just as crucial as those for picking and shipping.
-Make sure to collect and analyze data to eliminate or reduce receiving inadequacies.
-If you don’t, the entire operation will feel the effects.
+Collect and analyze data to eliminate or reduce receiving inadequacies.
+If you don’t, the entire operation will suffer.

 Having a high inventory turnover is good for your warehouse.
 Narrowing down inventory turnover to a KPI that gives you visibility into your inventory rate is useful because it will help you gauge buying practices and product demand.
 Your warehouse management system may provide a solution for gaining visibility into your inventory turnover and enabling forecasting to keep your inventory moving.
 Keep in mind that inventory turnover measures the number of times per year your warehouse goes through its entire inventory.
 You should compare this rate with industry averages to see how your warehouse is performing.